How Can Business Intelligence Leaders Adopt CCPA Compliance?

 However, those who are not ready, need to act now, as the CCPA gives residents the right to request the data that a company has collected over the past 12 months.
 This means that companies need to have data tracking processes in place from the very beginning to be able to meet any of the requests.

 On a BI level, BI is used to distribute data, including personal data, to business users and third-parties, making it even more sensitive and subject to caution.
-Ignoring this new privacy act increases the risk of being caught, and violating the law comes with a fine of up to $7,500 for the company.
+Ignoring this new privacy act increases the risk of being caught, and violating the law comes with a fine of up to $7,500 per violation for the company.
 Companies do have a 30-day period to cure the violation if possible, but why take the risk at all if you can avoid it altogether?

 Moreover, with these new standards, consumers now also expect transparency from brands.
 Companies not adhering to that will lose customer trust, and so, compliance here can gain a significant competitive advantage.